8 Best Market Research Methods to Know Your Buyer Better

 3 – Focus Groups

-Focus groups are great when you want insight into what people think collectively instead of individually – let’s say I am considering introducing new features into my app.
+Focus groups are great when you want insight into what people think collectively, rather than individually – let’s say I am considering introducing new features to my app.
 Still, I’m unsure which ones will be most popular among users.

-A trained moderator guides the conversation among a few participants who share similarities (e.g., age group).
-Members can build on one another’s ideas, thereby illuminating aspects of group opinion that might not come out during individual interviews like this one right now!
+A trained moderator guides the conversation among a few participants who share a common characteristic (e.g., age group).
+Members can build on one another’s ideas, thereby illuminating aspects of group opinion that might not come out in individual interviews like this one!

 By listening closely while people talk about different things related to my product or service idea together, like “What would make this more useful?” or “How could we improve our relationship with X group?”, I might pick up on shared themes, potential objections or even just new angles that had never occurred to me before.